ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 - The deployed version of the game can be found [here](https://cli-wants-to-be-a-millionaire.herokuapp.com/)

 ### Deployment steps
 - The project uses a number of dependencies like GSpread to run.
-In VSCode I entered the following command into the terminal `pip3 freeze > requirements.txt` This command creates a list of requirements that Heroku will for when building the project. requirements.txt was committed to GitHUb
+In VSCode I entered the following command into the terminal `pip3 freeze > requirements.txt` This command creates a list of requirements that Heroku will for when building the project. requirements.txt was committed to GitHub
 - A new project was created on Heroku.
 The project was created with a unique name and I selected Europe as the region.
 - After the project was created I went to the 'Settings' tab in Heroku and scrolled to Config vars.
 	- This project makes use of API keys and credentials I do not wish to be committed to GitHUb.
 These are stored in the file creds.json which is in the project .gitignore file.